Spatulox/APITester/README.md

 # <a id="current-implementation"></a>Current implementation
 > - Import Insomnia / Postman extraction
-> - Save/Read a config
+> - Rename/Delete/Read a config
 > - Execute a config
-> - Execute a folder of config (multithread)
+> - Execute a folder of config (multithread) / execute a config

 # README